 When backing up the vehicle up a hill, the distance guide lines and the vehicle width guide lines are shown closer than the actual distance.
-For example, the display shows 3 ft (1.0 m) to the place ($\underline{\mathbf{A}}$), but the actual 3 ft (1.0 m) distance on the hill is the place ($\underline{\mathbf{B}}$).
-Note that course.
+For example, the display shows 3 ft (1 m) to the place (a), but the actual 3 ft (1 m) distance on the hill is the place (b).
+Note that any object on

-Backing up near a projecting object The vehicle may seem to nearly clear the object in the display.
+Backing up near a projecting object

+The vehicle may seem to nearly clear the object in the display.
 However, the vehicle may hit the object if it projects over the actual backing up course.

-Backing up behind a projecting object The position C is shown further than the position B in the display.
-However, the position C is actually at the same distance as the position A. The vehicle may hit the object when backing up to the position A if the object projects over the actual backing up any object on the hill is viewed in the monitor closer than it appears.
+Backing up behind a projecting object

+The position (c) is shown further than the position (B) in the display.
+However, the position (c) is actually at the same distance as the position (A).
+The vehicle may hit the object when backing up to the position (A) if the object projects over the actual backing up course.

+the hill is viewed in the monitor closer than it appears.